coreboot/coreboot/Documentation/acronyms.md

 * PAT - [**Page Attribute
   Table**](https://en.wikipedia.org/wiki/Page_attribute_table) This can
   be used independently or in combination with MTRR to setup memory type access ranges.
 Allows more finely-grained control than MTRR.
+Compared to MTRR, which sets memory types by physical address ranges, PAT sets them at Page level.
 * PAT - Intel: [**Performance Acceleration
   Technology**](https://en.wikipedia.org/wiki/Performance_acceleration_technology)
 * PATA - Parallel Advanced Technology Attachment - A renaming of ATA